sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can export the list of boatlogs.

+## Known bugs

+* Date and time fields in entry forms

 ## Upcoming functionality

 * Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.